bksaiki/bksaiki.github.io/_posts/2025-11-11-numbers-libraries.md

   and the `round` method of a rounding context instance from the core rounding library.
-This trick was pioneered by Bill Zorn [2] in his numbers library found in the Titanic repo [3].
+This trick was pioneered by Bill Zorn [2] in his number library found in the Titanic repo [3].

 Second,
   the core rounding library should be organized